ConsenSysMesh/Local-Raiden/README.md

 ```

 Although `dev.period` can be set to zero, meaning that Geth will produce blocks only on demand, I don't recommend it.
 Raiden channel settlement times are measured in blocks: if no blocks are produced, channels will never settle.

-### More than four Raiden nodes

-Out of the box, the deployment script allows for up to four accounts to be initialised, which means up to four Raiden nodes since each needs its own account.

-To create larger networks,

-1. Make some more accounts in _keystore_.
-I do this as follows,

-   `docker run -v /tmp:/tmp quorum geth --password /tmp/password.txt --keystore /tmp account import /tmp/key1.txt`

-   _password.txt_ contains the password "password" - I couldn't get Raiden to accept an empty password from a file, although it will from the command line. _keyN.txt_ contains the 64 hex character private key for the account.

-   The current four accounts use 1x64, 2x64, 3x64 and 4x64 respectively as the private keys.
-Please, please don't use them in a production/public network.

-   Move the resulting `UTC--` files to _Local-Raiden/keystore_.

-2. Add the account addresses to the `ACCTS[]` array in _deploy.js_.

-3. Clear down the blockchain and re-run _deploy.js_ as above.